Q: When can I apply for the SFIC Scholarship?

 Q: What is needed with my application?

-- All applications must include a copy of your signed 2017 Federal 1040 form and all 2017 W-2 forms (and Schedule C if business income is reported on the Federal 1040 form).
-A $30 non-refundable fee payable to SFIC is required.
-The Federal 1040 form must include the name(s) of each child for whom you are requesting assistance.
-If appropriate, you should also include copies of Unemployment, Child Support, Public Assistance, and Social Security benefits.
+- All applications must include a copy of your signed 2018 Federal 1040 form and all 2018 W-2 forms (and Schedule C if business income is reported on the Federal 1040 form).
+A $30 non-refundable on-line fee payable to SFIC is required at the time you file your application.
+The application will not be saved without the fee.
+The 2018 Federal 1040 form must include the name(s) of each child for whom you are requesting assistance.
+If appropriate, you should also include copies of Unemployment (or 1099), Child Support, Public Assistance, Social Security benefits (of 1099ss) and proof of guardianship

 - All applicants must provide a valid email address.

 - Please fill out the appropriate section on the on-line application explaining any change in employment or compensation status.
-You should also submit any documentation that supports your letter.
+You must submit documentation that supports your letter.

-- A: Please submit a letter detailing your total household income for the period of January 1, 2017 to December 31, 2017.
-You should include any documentation that supports your household income.
-You must also submit documentation that the applicant is the legal guardian of the students you are requesting aid for.
+- A: Please submit a letter detailing your total household income for the period of January 1, 2018 to December 31, 2018.
+You must include documentation that supports your household income (4 paystubs, letter from your employer on company letterhead, 2018 W2, etc).
+You must also submit documentation that the applicant is the legal guardian of the students you are requesting aid for and household size.
+WE CANNOT MAKE AN AWARD DECISION BASED ON ANY PREVIOUS TAX YEAR RETURN (i.e. 2017 and before)!

 Q: Who is eligible to apply for the SFIC scholarship?